arun-arunisto/DRF-Rest-API-Tutorial/advancedMethods/README.md

 The above method we used to upload multiple images at one time.

 ## 13.08.2024
-For the `SerializerMethodField`, `Prefetch`, and `InMemoryUploadedFile`, created new models to demonstrate the the above topics:
+For the `SerializerMethodField` created new models to demonstrate the the above topics:

 ```Python
 class Trip(models.Model):